MercuryPay/REST.CSharp/README.md

 ## Overview

-A Visual Studio 2013 solution demonstrating an integration to Mercury's REST API.
+A Visual Studio 2013 solution demonstrating an integration to Mercury's RESTful API.
 This example demonstrates:

 * simulated card read from an encrypted reader
 * Credit Sale transaction
 * ReturnByRecordNo transaction using the information from the credit sale response.

->There are 3 steps to process a payment with Mercury's REST API.
+>There are 3 steps to process a payment with Mercury's RESTful API.

 ##Step 1: Build Request